NorthCoastChurch/IT-Policy/Policy-22-Patch-Management.md

 Security vulnerabilities are inherent in computing systems and applications.
 These flaws allow the development and propagation of malicious software, which can disrupt normal business operations, in addition to placing North Coast Church at risk.
 In order to effectively mitigate this risk, software “patches” are made available to remove a given security vulnerability.

-Given the number of computer workstations and servers that comprise the North Coast Church network, it is necessary to utilize a comprehensive patch management solution that can effectively distribute security patches when they are made available.
+Given the number of computer workstations, servers and other devices that comprise the North Coast Church network, it is necessary to utilize a comprehensive patch management solution that can effectively distribute security patches when they are made available.
 Effective security is a team effort involving the participation and support of every North Coast Church employee.

 This policy is to assist in providing direction, establishing goals, enforcing governance, and to outline compliance.